jgkwak95/jgkwak95.github.io/_pages/about.md

 ---

 ### About
-<span style="font-size:90%"> I am a PhD student at Dept. of Electrical Engineering, Korea University under the supervision of Prof. Hanseok Ko.
+##### I am a PhD student at Dept. of Electrical Engineering, Korea University under the supervision of Prof. Hanseok Ko.
 My research interests include Computer Vision and Graphics, specifically, 3D-aware Generative Models, Digital Human, Neural Rendering, 3D Reconstruction, Image Transaltion and Multi-modal Learning.
 I also received the B.S and M.S degrees in School of Electrical Engineering at Korea University in 2018 and 2020, respectively. </span>

-<span style="font-size:90%"> I will join the Computer Vision Lab at University of British Columbia as Visiting Student Researcher under the supervision of Prof. [Kwang Moo Yi](https://www.cs.ubc.ca/~kmyi/), focusing on 3D Neural Representation and 3D-aware Generative Models.
-(Jun.2023-Nov.2023)</span>
+##### I will join the Computer Vision Lab at University of British Columbia as Visiting Student Researcher under the supervision of Prof. [Kwang Moo Yi](https://www.cs.ubc.ca/~kmyi/), focusing on 3D Neural Representation and 3D-aware Generative Models.
+(Jun.2023 - Nov.2023)